Recent Posts

 Rendered by Chad Krouse, 2025

-Diocese of Delaware (1911) credits the Rev. Henry Martyn Medary (1871-1962), as designer of the arms for the Episcopal Diocese of Erie, later renamed in 1981 as the Diocese of Northwestern Pennsylvania.
+Diocese of Delaware (1911) credits the Rev. Henry Martyn Medary (1871-1962) as the designer of the arms of the Episcopal Diocese of Erie, later renamed in 1981 as the Diocese of Northwestern Pennsylvania.
+Medary also designed the arms for the Diocese of Delaware in 1911.

 Works Cited